connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

  - **Northeast** --- Home to smaller groups, also Muslim.
  - **Middle Belt** --- Home to smaller groups, mix of Muslims and Christians.
  - **Southwest** --- The large ethnic group called the Yoruba dominate this area.
 It is 40% Muslim, 40% Christian, and 20% native religions.
- - **Southeast** --- This are is inhabited by the Igbo, who are primarily Roman Catholic, with a growing number of Potestants
+ - **Southeast** --- This area is inhabited by the Igbo, who are primarily Roman Catholic, with a growing number of Potestants

- - **The Southern Zone** --- This area is home to small minority groups, it include the Niger River's delta.
+ - **The Southern Zone** --- This area is home to small minority groups, it includes the Niger River's delta.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzA0OTE1MDA1LDk5MzE5NzU3OSw3OTExMz
+eyJoaXN0b3J5IjpbMTUwOTM1OTg0NSwzMDQ5MTUwMDUsOTkzMT
-g3NDQsMjEwNTMxMDQ4OCwtMTUyMzg4NTc0MSwxNTk2NzIwNTE3
+k3NTc5LDc5MTEzODc0NCwyMTA1MzEwNDg4LC0xNTIzODg1NzQx
-LC0yMjYyMjIwODddfQ==
+LDE1OTY3MjA1MTcsLTIyNjIyMjA4N119
 -->